Sidcastic/automationAcrossCluster/README.md

 # automationAcrossClusters
-a simple project to enable automationg tasks across clusters or multiple machines
+a simple project to enable automating tasks across clusters or multiple machines

+# usage:
+  put_hosts - allows one to update the ip on to dropbox set_hosts - reads from the dropbox folder and updates /etc/hosts config - setup environment variables